 One thing of note is that the Axial-Glide system permits it to operate in a much smaller space, even if the saw itself is pretty big.
 It might sound trifling, but even a couple of inches spared by storing this against a wall can mean a big payoff in a roomier workshop in general.

 On the other hand, the size and trickiness in pairing with a mobile table minimize its portability.
 If you want this for a fixed workshop station, that’s not an issue.
 But, if you’re a contractor or have light work to do at job stations or on different properties, limited portability can be a serious problem.

-For a saw as expensive as the CM10GD, that’s can be a pretty serious setback.
+For a saw as expensive as the CM10GD, that can be a pretty serious setback.
 Even worse was that people reported having difficulty making precise, clean cuts and straight cuts at all.
 There appears to be some unpredictability in buying this saw.
-Some work flawlessly right out of the box, others have to be immediately returned because they just don’t work very good.
+Some work flawlessly right out of the box, and others have to be immediately returned because they just don’t work very well.
 Buyers should note this and if they buy this saw check, make sure they’ve shelled out a lot of dollars for the tool they want.